-1. EXHIBITS - Attractive educational exhibits.
+- 1. EXHIBITS Attractive educational exhibits.
 Individual or Club.
-(One premium per exhibit.)

-A. Clubs have the opportunity to prepare a display to celebrate the Club's work.
+(One premium per exhibit.) - A. Clubs have the opportunity to prepare a display to celebrate the Club's work.
 Your display must incorporate one or all of the following objectives: Community Service, Public Presentations, and Leadership.
 Each club should create a visual story, scene, educational display that uses each members' and groups' projects including but not limited to posters, social events, camp activities, etc. The County Fair theme must be included in your display.
 Youth must be involved in the set up and dismantling of the booth.
 Dimensions for the booth are 8.5' x 8' x 10'.
-Pre-registration is required by calling the 4-H office on or before July 15, 2023.

-B. Poster display representing innovative/non-traditional 4-H youth development activities and/or programs.
-This is an opportunity to showcase new and exciting programming efforts that are happening outside of traditional 4-H club programs (different types of outreach, working with new audiences/diverse youth audiences, collaborations with other youth organizations, 4-H after school programming, etc.)
+Pre-registration is required by calling the 4-H office on or before July 1, 2025.
+No tacks, nails, staples or adhesive tapes are to be used on the walls of the Youth Building for any exhibits.
+Back drops must be self-standing. - B. Poster display representing innovative/non-traditional 4-H youth development activities and/or programs.
+This is an opportunity to showcase new and exciting programming efforts that are happening outside of traditional 4-H club programs (different types of outreach, working with new audiences/diverse youth audiences, collaborations with other youth organizations, 4-H after school programming, etc.) - 2.
+SCIENCE ENGINEERING AND TECHNOLOGY CONTEST- 4-H members 8 19 years of age will receive an exhibitor ribbon.
+In order to receive a ribbon a participant summary must be completed for all youth participating.
+This summary must be turned into the 4-H office in the Youth Building prior to the end of the fair.
+Pre-registration is required.